sous-chefs/percona/README.md

 #### mysql item

-The mysql item should contain entries for root, backup, and replicaiton.
+The mysql item should contain entries for root, backup, and replication.
 If no value is found, the cookbook will fall back to the default non-encrypted password.

 #### system item